alexconst/alexconst.github.io/technical/packer.md

 # Provisioner scripts overview

-The provisioner shell scripts are well commented, so there isn't much of a point in detailing them here.
-Instead here is a general overview of them:
+The provisioner shell scripts are well commented, therefore they won't be detailed here, so instead here is a general overview:
 - The `base.sh` script refreshes the package listing, and tweaks GRUB and the SSH daemon configs for faster logins.
 - The `vmware.sh` and `virtualbox.sh` scripts are used for installing the VM tools.
 But note that since we're aiming for a minimal installation there is no X11, which means the corresponding modules for the VM tools will not be installed.
 These scripts would need to be adapted if a machine image with a desktop is desired (for example by installing KDE before installing the VM tools).
 - The `cleanup.sh` script cleans package downloads and listings, as well as DHCP leases and udev rules.